cgreenhalgh/app-automate/README.md

 To get running on the databox, you will first need to create a docker container to run your code.
 To do this, in the src directory type:

 ```
-npm run build-prod       # Builds a production image using the Dockerfile
+npm run build       # Builds a production image using the Dockerfile
 npm run start-databox   # Starts a local copy of databox and sets the password to databoxDev

 # wait for databox to start go to http://127.0.0.1 install the https certificate and then go to https://127.0.0.1